UK Brexit chief says October deadline for deal may slip

 - Seattle-area construction strike enters second week, with no movement at bargaining table

+It also has been received coolly by EU leaders, who claim Britain wants to “cherry pick” aspects of membership in the bloc without the full cost and responsibilities.

+Raab said Britain and the bloc were 80 percent of the way to a withdrawal deal, and urged the EU to show “pragmatism” in the negotiations.

-Raab said “I’m confident that a deal is within our sights.”
+“I’m confident that a deal is within our sights,” he said.